Arizona Wilderness Coalition logo

 Credit: Center for Desert Archaeology

 Humans have inhabited the Sky Island region for thousands of years.
 In present-day Tucson on the banks of the Santa Cruz River, archeologists have concluded that sites found there represent the oldest, continuously inhabited area in the United States.
 The Sky Island region, in more recent times, has mirrored the historical range of the Chiricahua Apaches, the most famous of Apache tribes.
 Because of conflict between Spanish and western European settlers, the Apaches were successful in delaying settlement of the region for 150 years.
-It wasn’t until 1886 that the great warrior Geronimo surrendered for the last time to General Miles in the Peloncillo Mountains.
-Until that time, southeastern Arizona remained largely a wilderness occupied by few people who dared to eek out a living in fear of raids.
-Today, an incredible amount of archeological sites dot the landscape, reminding us of those who walked before our time.

 [back to top]